infinitydaemon/OpSec-Kernel/Documentation/RCU/whatisRCU.rst

 	data item.

 See checklist.rst for additional rules to follow when using RCU.
-And again, more-typical uses of RCU may be found in listRCU.rst and NMI-RCU.rst.
+And again, more-typical uses of RCU may be found in listRCU.rst, arrayRCU.rst, and NMI-RCU.rst.

 .. _4_whatisRCU: